B Chord on Guitar: 5 Ways To Play (Easy to Less) + 3 Tips That Work

 Shape 5 - B Chord Wildcard: "D-Shape"

-This final shape is a fantastic way to play the B Major chord if you want to add some interest and flavour to your playing.
+This final shape is a fantastic way to play the B major chord if you want to add some interest and flavour to your playing.

 b major chord open shape guitar no bar how to play barre easy diagram finger positions beginner D shape inversion